Libyan parliament appoints new prime minister in challenge to unity government | DW | 10.02.2022

 The most recent attempt at a presidential election, which was slated for December 2021, fell through after political rivals failed to agree on electoral rules.

-Interim Premier Abdulhamid Dbeibah's Government of National Unity was set up by a UN-brokered process in March 2021 intended to keep a government in place until elections can be held.
+Interim Premier Abdul Hamid Dbeibah's Government of National Unity was set up by a UN-brokered process in February 2021 intended to keep a government in place until elections can be held.

 However, Dbeibah's interim government based in Tripoli does not have the support of the parliament based in eastern Libya, which seeks to replace the interim premier and assume power.

+The parliament has argued that Dbeibah's mandate ended after the failed election in December.

+On Wednesday, hundreds took to the streets of Tripoli protest the parliament's decision to name a new premier.

-Dbeibah has said he will not step down unless he hands over power to an elected government.
+Dbeibah warned his dismissal would lead to "division and chaos" and said he will not step down unless he hands over power to an elected government.

 "We will not allow new transitional stages and will not retreat in our role in the government as we have pledged before the people until the elections are held," Dbeibah said in a televised address on Tuesday.

-Video footage of the parliamentary vote Thursday showed members raising their hands when asked to support Bashagha.
+Video footage of the parliamentary vote Thursday showed members raising their hands when asked to support Bashaga.
 However, it was unclear if any formal vote had actually taken place.

 The divisions again threaten Libya with parallel governments operating in the east and west of the country, which were backed by different warring factions between 2014 and a cease-fire in 2020.